kvvloten/samba_integrations/sysvol_permissions/README.md

 ```

 ## Change filesystem ACLs

+**This setup should be executed on ALL Samba-DCs**

+Filesystem replication with rsync, osync or other will only synchronize changed files, ACL-changes are generally not detected as file changes.

 The setup uses Posix-ACLs which have fewer options then NT-ACLs, there are pros and cons to this approach:
 - Pro: readability: the ACL specification is much easier to understand in Linux then the specification of NT-ACLs